neuropsychology/Courses/Statistics/R/English/Introduction.md

 **NOTE2: R is case-sensitive, meaning that it matters whether it is upper or lowercase.
 If you type rEad.csv or "persoNality.csv", it won't work.
 This is the cause of many errors when beginning**

 But we would like to *actually* see it, right?
-See what variables there are etc. So, we can do it like that:
+See what variables there are etc.
+We can do it like that:

 - Click on the small table-like button on the right of "df    1327 obs. of 20 variables".
 It will open a new tab where we can visualize the dataframe.